A polished silver-tone metal casket with a dark blue velvet lining at Haven Casket Toronto

 At Haven Casket, it’s our mission to help Ontario families say goodbye with dignity, without the stress of huge markups.

-Check out our 2026 Casket Collection or visit our Markham showroom to see the quality of our solid wood and metal caskets in person.
+Browse our casket collection or visit our Markham showroom to compare wood and metal caskets in person.
 We’re here to help, and we’ll walk you through the choices with honesty and respect.

 FAQ: Funeral Costs in Ontario